Inspecting Training Dynamics of Similarity Development in Supervised Vision Networks: Experiments

 Fig. \ref{fig:idm_network} shows the Network-based IDM Curves.
 One can use them to analyze the network's mistakes more locally (how distant are the predictions and ground truth in the perceived class space).
 The basic IDM plot confirms that networks quickly start to predict classes from the closest perceived class neighborhood (decisions guided by similarity perception).
 The plots reach their peak and stabilize after around 100 epochs for all networks.
 Surprisingly, the errors-only IDM reveals that after reaching its peak, values slightly drop, indicating the network is making errors between less similar classes.
-It may be because the accuracy is already high, having eliminated more 'obvious' mistakes, and tackling challenging and less typical samples, or even mislabeling noise (we elaborate on it in App. \ref{appendix_mistakes}).
-Despite the drop, networks still confuse classes perceived as similar.

-Again, looking at accuracy plots in Fig. \ref{fig:accuracy_loss} of Appendix \ref{appendix_wordnet_accuracy}, we can notice that models at similar levels of accuracy can obtain different values of alignment between similarity patterns computed from confusion and perception.
-This suggests that these metrics can be used to define additional criteria for model selection along with standard accuracy comparisons.
+Despite the drop, networks still mostly confuse classes perceived as similar.
+It may be because the accuracy is already high, having eliminated more 'obvious' mistakes, and tackling challenging and less typical samples, or even mislabeling noise, and thus decreasing the IDM values.
+In Fig. \ref{fig:examples_mistakes}, we present example images for which MobileNetV2 made mistakes at different similarity development phases (epochs 5, 50, 299).
+Early in training, the errors are often semantically distant, but the first signs of similarity refinement are already visible in occasional confusions within related categories.
+As training progresses toward the IDM peak, mistakes concentrate among highly similar classes and increasingly reflect more atypical, low-quality inputs, co-occurring objects, or label noise, and thus supporting the fact that the learned representations become more semantically structured over time.
+We describe these examples more thoroughly in App. \ref{appendix_mistakes}.
+Due to the alignment between network similarity perception with semantics discussed in Section \ref{sec:sai}, these examples also support the results on the error-semantics alignment presented in the next section.
+Again, the results show that models at similar accuracy levels (ConvNeXt, MobileNetV2, SwinV2T, ResNet18) can obtain different values of confusion-similarity alignment, suggesting that these metrics can be used to define additional criteria for model selection along with accuracy comparisons.